gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ```

 That error is because the `llama_tests` library is unreleased while all the
 other packages are released.
-Opam phones home while pinning to work out which
+Opam phones home while pinning packages to work out which
-versions of packages to pin (it uses the latest released version of each
+versions to pin (it uses the latest released version of each
 released package and "dev" for unreleased packages from the look of things).
 That's not ideal here though because the unreleased `llama_tests` package is
 looking for a version of `llama_midi` of its same version and failing to find it